psorowka/vectorops/README.md

       v1 + 2

-Using the vector-ops Gem, the following operations work like expected
+Using the vectorops Gem, the following operations work like expected

       v1 = Vector[1,1,1,0,0,0]
       v2 = Vector[1,1,1,1,1,1]